 How do I take the CPE?

 The CPE is offered online via Husky CT.
 Students will need to sign in with their NetID and password and self-enroll.
 Please see below for more information regarding how to self-enroll prior to taking the placement.
-Self-Enrollment in MPE and CPE
+Self-Enrollment in CPE

 What if I need help?